 Walking and Movement

-Of course, walking and any movement type of activities are always excellent as long as they can be performed safely.
+Of course, walking, tai chi and any physical activity as well as outdoor activities are always excellent as long as they can be performed safely.

 Music Can Soothe The Soul